Student Bodies in Manipal

 Team Leader: Aftab

-Formula Manipal, the oldest and most successful student project of Manipal University is a Formula Student team that design, conceptualize, fabricate, test and race a single seater, open-wheel Formula Style race car.
+Formula Manipal, the oldest and most successful student project of Manipal Academy of Higher Education is a Formula Student team that design, conceptualize, fabricate, test and race a single seater, open-wheel Formula Style race car.
 A 60 member team of passionate undergraduates is constantly working to change the way one looks at Formula racing.

 Ten years since its inception, Formula Manipal has rolled out seven cars and has participated in Global Formula Student events in Italy, Austria, the United Kingdom, Germany, Czech Republic and India.
 One of the top teams in India, Formula Manipal has got two national records to its name and has a record seven podium finishes in Formula Student India 2015.
 Staying true to their motto, ‘Engineered with Passion,’ this team is the epitome of automobile enthusiasm.